 It’s easy to criticise this book and yet there are still a few interesting hypotheses here.

-Unfortunately Ries and Trout’s understanding of what is a scientific law is pretty patchy, so many of the ‘laws’ they present are more like speculative propositions.
-Even the best of the 22 immutable laws are vague, none are quantified, nowhere are the conditions described where the laws hold and where they do not, and none are based on systematic collection of evidence (just anecdotes).
+Unfortunately Ries and Trout’s understanding of what is a scientific law is pretty patchy, so many of the ‘laws’ they present are more correctly called speculative propositions.
+Even the best of the 22 ‘immutable laws’ are vague, none are quantified, nowhere are the conditions described where the laws hold and where they do not, and not a single ‘law’ is based on systematic collection of evidence (just anecdotes).
 A number are just repeats of each other, while some are tautological statements.
 In spite of all these weaknesses there is an underlying theoretical proposition that is interesting and worth some discussion and research.

 The first, and presumably most important of the 22 ‘laws’ is the “law of leadership – it’s better to be first [into a market] than it is to be best.
 This idea of pioneering advantage has been well researched in the academic literature, with the recent definitive articles showing that the advantage is over-rated (Golder, 1993; Tellis, 1996).
 Very many brand leaders were not the first into their category, but then Ries and Trout contradict themselves anyway with their third law (the law of the mind) – “it’s better to be first in the mind than to be first in the marketplace”.
-And this is really what the book, and their others, are about – that marketing is a battle to gain some mindshare.
+And this is really what the book (like all their others) is about – i.e. that marketing is a battle to gain some mindshare.
 They argue that this is easier if you are the first to be associated with a category benefit and if you retain this leadership (‘laws’ 1,2,3,4).
-Hence they argue for focus on being known for one thing (‘laws’ 5,6,13,14) so they argue against brand extension (‘law’ 12).
+Hence they argue for focus on being known for one thing (‘laws’ 5, 6, 13 and 14) so they argue against brand extension (‘law’ 12).
 Clearly the ‘law’ isn’t absolute, as they used it as basis for previously criticizing Microsoft while praising focused competitors like Lotus and Harvard Graphics (and we all know where these brands are now).